knoxa/knoxa.github.io/debate/ai/technical.md

 ### Questions

+It's useful to capture questions that are raised in a debate.
+I'm modelling these as locution that links from the locution that raises a question via a TA-node.

 ### Rewrites

+AIF has an MA-node to support rewriting or rephrasing arguments.
+I can use it in the AI debate to assert an equivalence relationship between arguments expressed by different speakers.
+However. doing this needs thinking about: two arguments might be equivalent in some contexts, but not others; asserting equivalence is making a claim, and this ought to be defeasible.

 ## Argument mining
 One aspect of this is NLP directed at constructed argument maps.
 Another aspect is NLP aimed at claims in multiple arguments to work out their relationships: Are they the same?
 Do they agree?
 Are they contradictory?